-In operational excellence, we aim for the achievement of the six sigma, 99.99966% of quality.
-But this goal of perfection only applies to the quality of certain products and services.
-We all too often forget that for a project, we have to reduce our goal, at the risk of exceeding the budget and the deadline.
+In operational excellence, we aim to achieve six sigma, or 99.99966% quality.
+But this goal of perfection applies only to the quality of certain products and services.
+We too often forget that for a project to be successful, we must lower our expectations of quality, at the risk of exceeding the budget and the deadline.

-Switching from the best solution
+Find the best solution

-Agile proposes to provide a first solution that meets a limited number of needs and situations.
-Once this first solution is in place and works.
-If there is still money, the team will refine the solution to respond to other situations or needs.
+Agility proposes to provide an initial solution that meets a limited number of needs and situations.
+Once this first solution is in place and working.
+If there is budget left over, the team will refine the solution to meet other situations or needs.